“Faithfulness and Truth shall meet, Justice and Peace embrace; Truth sprouts from the earth, Justice looks down from heaven.” – Psalms 85: 11-12

-RHR’s Legal Department was established in 2004 and today it includes lawyers, volunteer field activists, and law students on a permanent basis.
-The department deals with cases in various areas of the West Bank, and currently focuses on the South Hebron Hills area.
-The department provides consultation and legal representation to Palestinians on issues of access to private lands, prevention of and evacuation during land take over, policy planning, home demolitions and violations of international law in the territories.
-The legal services include ongoing follow up with the legal authorities, the army, the police etc… and also appeals to the Supreme Court and to committees of the Civil Administration.
+RHR’s Legal Department was established in 2004 and today includes lawyers, volunteer field activists, and law students on a permanent basis.
+Head by Advocate Quamar Mishirqi-Asaad, the department deals with cases in various areas of the West Bank with a focus on the South Hebron Hills area.
+We provide consultation and legal representation to Palestinians on issues of access to private lands, prevention of and evacuation during land take over, policy planning, home demolitions and violations of international law in the territories.
+The legal services include ongoing follow up with the legal authorities, the army, and the police as well as appeals to the Supreme Court and to committees of the Civil Administration.

-Appeals on the basis of the International and Human Rights Law Violations
+Appeals based on International and Human Rights Law